denten-books/plain-text/main.md

 beauty and the upright moral life.
-I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts—their movement within and across cultures—present many problems not exhausted by the aesthetic or the moral realms.
-Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten less literate.
-On the contrary, the 21st century has seen an explosion in the cultural transmission of textual information.
-Problems of information retrieval, storage, search, and analysis have motivated the growth of whole new disciplines--natural language processing, automatic translation, computational text analysis, human-computer interaction, data science, and many others.
-Matters always central to the field remain vitally important to the functioning of modern society.
+I wish to avoid disturbing the foundations of that intellectual edifice, and only want to point out that, for some, beauty can also reside outside of artful discourse, and that others find beauty in the strangest of places, and that texts--their movement within and across cultures--present many problems not exhausted by the ethic or the aesthetic realms.
+Reading fiction (of a kind) for pleasure (of a kind) may indeed be a vanishing pastime, but that is not to say that our society has gotten interested in literature of all kinds.
+On the contrary, whole new disciplines have sprung up to deal with textual saturation: natural language processing, narrative generation, automatic translation and summarization, computational text analysis, discourse analysis, corpus linguistics, and digital humanities among others.
+Matters always central to the field of literary studies remain vitally important to the functioning of modern society.
 Literature broadly conceived provides fertile grounds for collaboration between diverse disciplines interested in the changing dynamics of narrative, interpretation, language, form, prosody, composition, dialogue, discourse, story, genre, authorship, influence, and text.
 It is in this core conceptual cluster of operational terms that I want to locate a notion of poetics, poetics capable of addressing not only the machinations of poetry and prose, but also of code, document, inscription, file, record, note, manual, journal, script, and archive.
 I imagine my fellow travellers as voracious omnivores of text, not finicky epicures of literature.
 To protect literature, lovers of the word cannot retreat into the protected, if increasingly diminishing, realm of the Literary.

 ### 1.2.1 Code and Poetry